wbergg/insultbot/README.md

 go run insultbot.go
 ```

-### Debug
-Set debug bool to true or false in insultbot.go to recive debug into to stdout
+Or with arguments:

 ```
-// Debug output to stdout
-debug := true
+  -config-file string
+    	Absolute path for config-file (default "./config/config.json") -debug
+    	Turns on debug for telegram
+  -stdout
+    	Turns on stdout rather than sending to telegram -telegram-test
+    	Sends a test message to specified telegram channel
 ```

+### Debug
+Set debug or stdout to true in an argument to insultbot.go to receive debug and stdout.